 Brief Description Assessment Requirements Unit 1 Who am I?
 In this unit students will explore their own identify, looking at many aspects of themselves such as interests, personality and even their own fears.
 In making, they will create a folio of drawings/paintings to express who they are.
 They will also complete a three-dimensional artwork based on this theme.
 In responding students will study a range of portraiture artworks by famous artists.
-They will critique artworks in the forms of an Work booklet Folio of minor artworks Large artwork with artist statement Art Critique Unit 2 open book exam.
-Who are we?
+They will critique artworks in the forms of an open book exam.
+Work booklet Folio of minor artworks Large artwork with artist statement Art Critique Unit 2 Who are we?
 In this unit, student will explore cultures from around the world - in particular Morocco, India, Japan and China.
 In Making, students will create artworks in response to these cultures, and their artworks, to create a folio of prints.
 Students will learn a variety of printmaking techniques.
 They will also complete a major print using printmaking.
-In responding students will critique artworks by artists from Work booklet Folio of minor artworks Exam Artwork with artist statement
+In responding students will critique artworks by artists from different cultures in the form of an unseen stimulus exam.
+Work booklet Folio of minor artworks Exam Artwork with artist statement